 Is buying all of this gear and spending money on tweaks a complete waste of time and money?
 Couldn’t I get the same result with regular off-the-shelf stuff?
 No. I want to recreate what I heard so long ago, that perfectly realized illusion of great musicians playing just for me in my home.
 Why do I participate in this crazy hobby?
 Simple: the tears I shed whenever I hear the resignation in the Adagio of Mahler’s Ninth, or the love for his wife in the Adagietto of his Fifth; the power of Beethoven’s Eroica, and Grosse Fuge; Mozart’s Don Giovanni; the golden sadness of late Brahms; any Chopin; the anger of Verdi’s Requiem; the almost indescribable beauty of Puccini’s La Boheme; Bernard Herrmann’s score for Fahrenheit 451; the goose bumps I always get when Stan Getz begins “Here’s That Rainy Day”; Sonny Rollins attacking the notes in “St. Thomas”; when Paul Desmond and Dave Brubeck play anything together; Bruce Springsteen singing “Thunder Road”; Pink Floyd lamenting their friend in “Shine on You Crazy Diamond”; the amazing music of pre-revolution Cuba.

 Despite all of our enthusiasms, the gear is always secondary; what the equipment does for us, in the end, is give us the wonderful gift of music.

-(Originally published July 8 2011 on PS Audio’s late, great weblog, PSTracks.)
+(This has been revised and edited from an original essay published July 8 2011 on PS Audio’s late, great weblog, PSTracks.)